-The Fresh Cut Fruit & Vegetables Industry (FFVI) is significantly different to Ready to Eat cooked foods; in that there is no opportunity with salads or fruit to carry out a thermal reduction step for control of microorganisms.
+The Fresh Cut Fruit and Vegetable Industry (FFVI) is significantly different to Ready to Eat cooked foods; in that there is no opportunity with salads or fruit to carry out a thermal reduction step for control of microorganisms.

-The past number of years has seen an increase in the consumption of fruit and vegetables, particularly in the area of prepared salads etc. Concurrently, there has been a larger number of foodborne disease outbreaks linked to fresh produce.
-This underlines the absolute imperativeness of assuring produce safety and quality.
-Therefore professional growers have established Good Agricultural Practice standards to minimise potential for contamination arising from seed onwards, and large-scale processors have put stringent disinfection protocols in place, whose role is to remove soil and associated microorganisms, reducing the risk of microbial foodborne disease and reduce spoilage by reducing contamination by pathogenic and non-pathogenic microorganisms.
+The past number of years has seen an increase in the consumption of fruit and vegetables, particularly in prepared salads etc. Concurrently, there has been a larger number of foodborne disease outbreaks linked to fresh produce.
+This underlines the need of assuring produce safety and quality.
+Therefore, professional growers have established Good Agricultural Practice standards to minimise potential for contamination arising from seed onwards, and large-scale processors have put stringent disinfection protocols in place, whose role is to remove soil and associated microorganisms, reducing the risk of microbial foodborne disease and reduce spoilage by reducing contamination by pathogenic and non-pathogenic microorganisms.

 Chlorine-based disinfectants are most commonly used in the fresh cut fruit and vegetable industry.
 Benefits include their low cost, ease of use and numerous studies demonstrating the ability of chlorine to reduce microbial numbers by up to 2 logs.
 Nonetheless, there is a drive to minimise the use of chlorine in the industry due to environmental concerns, potential health implications of chlorine by-products and consumer reticence.
 Coupled with this is a need to reduce water consumption, whilst ensuring that the safety and quality of products is maintained.